an0nymoos3/GPU-currency/README.md

 expensive purchases to how many GPUs you could by for the same amount of money in 2024.

 ## Building yourself
-I have supplied a Makefile to make building easy.
+A Makefile is supplied to make compiling easy.
 Make sure you have Go installed on your system.

 - Execute ```make build``` in a terminal to build a binary.
 The binary is compiled and placed in bin/.